rcuocolo/PROSTATEx_masks/README.md

 ## Files

+### Lesion masks

 The files are in compressed NIFTI (.nii.gz) format and collected in separate folders for T2 and ADC images.
 Each filename contains the following information (separated by underscores):

 - "PROSTATEx Patient ID" + "Finding ID" + "Sequence name" + "ROI"

 As sometimes multiple axial ADC/T2 image sequences are available for a patient, the repository also includes a list in CSV format containing the correct images for each mask.
+The list is structured as follows (separated by underscores):

+- "PROSTATEx Patient ID" + "Sequence name" + "Sequence number"

+The sequence number corresponds to the number at the beginning of the PROSTATEx dataset DICOM image folders for each patient.

+Full exam DICOM files are retrievable through the Cancer Imaging Archive at: [https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges](https://wiki.cancerimagingarchive.net/display/Public/SPIE-AAPM-NCI+PROSTATEx+Challenges)

+### Prostate and zonal masks

+The files are in compressed NIFTI (.nii.gz) format.
+Each filename contains the following information (separated by underscores):

+- "PROSTATEx Patient ID"

+The masks included in the "mask_prostate" directory represent whole-gland masks (binarized).
+Those included in "mask_pz" and "mask_tz" are limited respectively to the peripheral and rest (transition zone, central zone, anterior stroma) of the gland, also binarized.
+The last directory "mas_pz_tz" contains both annotations, with peripheral zone voxels having a value of 2 and the remaining (transition zone, central zone, anterior stroma) a value of 1.
+The backgorund always has a value of 0.

+As sometimes multiple axial T2 image sequences are available for a patient, the repository also includes a list in CSV format containing the correct images for each mask.
 The list is structured as follows (separated by underscores):

 - "PROSTATEx Patient ID" + "Sequence name" + "Sequence number"